A Data-Driven Defense against Edge-case Model Poisoning Attacks on Federated Learning: Conclusion

 \section{Conclusion}

-We propose \ouralgo\ to defend against backdoors in Federated Learning.
-Our proposed method does a weighted averaging of the clients' updates by learning weights for the client models based on the defense dataset, in such a way that the attacker gets the least weight.
-Hence the attacker's contribution to the global model will be low.
+We propose \ouralgo\ to defend against targeted model poisoning attacks in Federated Learning (FL), using a small defense dataset.
+The defense dataset contains a mix of poisoned and clean examples, with only a few examples known to be clean. \ouralgo{} does a weighted averaging of the clients' updates by learning weights for the client models based on the defense dataset.
 Additionally, we learn to rank the defense examples as poisoned, through an alternating minimization algorithm.
-Experimental results show that we are able to successfully defend against both PGD with/without replacement for the used datasets where the current state-of-the-art defense techniques fail.
-The experimental results are found to be highly convincing for defending against backdoors in Federated Learning setup.
+Experimental results show that \ouralgo{} can successfully defend against backdoors where the current state-of-the-art defense techniques fail.
+The experimental results are found to be highly convincing for defending against backdoors in FL.
+In future work, we intend to include poisoned examples in our defense dataset that do not follow the distribution of the attacker's poisoned samples.
+Furthermore, we aim to develop defenses capable of mitigating multiple simultaneous backdoor attacks.

-\textbf{Details about hyper-parameters:}
+\subsection{Details about hyper-parameters}